pinf/require.async/README.md

 `require.async` is a module that patches the `require` given to your module by the NodeJS module system.

-It adds the method `require.async(id, function success(exports), function error(err))` which you can use instead of `require("<id>")` to indicate entry into an OPTIONAL / CONDITIONAL / RARE segment of the program.
+It adds the method `require.async(id, function success(exports), function error(err))` which you can use instead of `require("<id>")` to indicate entry into an optional / conditional / rare segment of the program.

 All plugin loaders for example should be using `require.async` to asynchronously load plugins.